rahosbach/beautiful-jekyll/_posts/2019-09-20-TexasHoldem.md

 ---
 layout: post
 title: What Affect does the Number of Players have on Texas Holdem Results?
-tags: [heatmap, poker, Seaborn, Texas Holdem]
+tags: [heatmap, line plot, poker, Seaborn, Texas Holdem]
 ---

 ### Introduction